shootermv/mesi-react/README.md

 ## Rewrited With React & Redux
-Mesi project is sort of project management tool (kind of my implementation of kanban board) [Here](https://github.com/shootermv/mesi) is link to old version of mesi project
+Mesi project is sort of project management tool (kind of my implementation of kanban board)
+[Here](https://github.com/shootermv/mesi) is link to old version of mesi project

 ## Server
-Server is bult with Nodejs Express framework + MongoDB
+Server is built with Nodejs Express framework + MongoDB
 [link](https://github.com/shootermv/node-mongo-registration-login-api) to Server part of the project

 Based On: [React + Redux - User Registration and Login Tutorial & Example](http://jasonwatmore.com/post/2017/09/16/react-redux-user-registration-and-login-tutorial-example)